What is Engine Capacity (cc):

 V = π/4 x (D)² x H x N

 Where, V = Volume, D = Bore Diameter, H = Stroke Length, N = No. of Cylinders

 The Engine Capacity is the combined capacity for all cylinders of the engine added together while it completes its one cycle.
-For example, if a four-cylinder engine has a capacity of 1000cc or 1.0L, that means all the four cylinders can together accommodate a maximum of 1000 cubic centimeters or 1.0L of the volume of air in them.
+For example, if a four-cylinder engine has a capacity of 1000cc or 1.0L, that means all the four cylinders can together accommodate a maximum of 1000 cubic centimeters or 1.0L of the volume of air (or the air-fuel mixture) in them.
 If the engine has only one cylinder, then that lone cylinder will accommodate all of the 1000cc or 1.0L of air inside it.
 By the way, the world's first automotive - the Mercedes-Benz MotorWagen featured a single-cylinder 1.0-litre engine (954cc to be precise) to power it.

 How Engine Capacity affects its performance:

 The engine capacity plays an important role in determining various engine outputs such as engine power, torque, and mileage.
 The ‘Engine Capacity’ is the volume, or in other words, the space available inside the cylinder to accommodate air-fuel mixture for burning.
-Consider, that it is just like a drum filled with water.
+Consider that it is just like a drum filled with water.
 Bigger the drum, more the water it can accumulate and guzzle.